It never ceases to amaze us what you can find and do online.

 Her user data-based conclusions, in short, are that women should follow three rules if they want to be considered "professional":

 1. Copy men.
 She believes that women interested in looking professional should wear a suit.

 2. Be feminine, but not too feminine.
-In other words: a little bit of color, and certainly high heels.
-Not too high, though.
+In other words: a little bit of color and high heels are all well and good.
+Not too high, though, or you could offend!
 And wear a skirt suit rather than a pantsuit.

-3. Do not be too sexually appealing.
-Make sure your outfit is not too baggy -- but avoid anything too form fitting or revealing.
+3. Don't be too sexually appealing.
+Make sure your outfit is not too baggy — but avoid anything overly form-fitting or revealing, she notes.